 Pros

-T9 compound offers strong grip in damp conditions
+T9 compound works well in damp, slippery conditions

 Cons